LeunoSam/SimpleJson/README.md

 # Simple Json
 ## General information
-This is a librabry for the serialization and deserialization of Jsons.
+This is a library for the serialization and deserialization of Jsons.
 You are free to use this library for any purpose, for more information take a look at the [license](https://github.com/LeunoSam/SimpleJson/blob/main/LICENSE).

 ## What is possible?
 You can serialize and deserialize any Objects that extend the abstract class **Json**.